 The conventional cultivation of cotton leads to massive environmental and health problems.
 Around the world, more toxic insecticides are used on cotton than on any other crop.
 A sustainable alternative is the certified organic cultivation of the “white gold”.
-The farmers have only a chance to convert their production into a controlled organic cultivation of cotton if there is sufficient demand for organic cotton.
+The farmers have only a chance to convert their production into controlled organic cultivation of cotton if there is sufficient demand for organic cotton.
 Although laborious in the beginning, the conversion is worthwhile.
-WE want help be the sufficient demand for organic cotton.
+We want to help increase the demand for organic cotton.

-Now we will talk about some side projects.
-The importance of side projects- it keeps things fresh and creative, as humans most of us have the drive to keep moving forward and to always expand and create consciousness, art, and help and make new friend along the way- but at the same time making sure to not over extend or create complications of your main focus.
-As we expanded our horizons into what has always been a tropical paradise (florida) and a great place to set up some permanency. once we figured out how to successfully add soles to the rope shoes (7 years ago), we had alot of people and old timey machinery to use.
-We put our heads together, and with the Nomadic desire to create things that have both been not created or needs to be adjusted, we started playing around with other materials and other types of footwear.
-A much smaller step, and more for just fun and experiments than anything else, but through some creativity we have come up with some stuff that is pretty cool. available on a slightly smaller scale then our rope shoes that we have been doing for over a decade, these side projects are fun and handcrafted.
-They are available at times, and not available at others, and sometimes out of different materials and colors. thanks for supporting our side projects as well, it keeps us mentally stable, or as mentally stable as can be expected…
+Once we figured out how to successfully add soles to the rope shoes, we put our people and old time machinery to use.
+We put our heads together, and with the Nomadic desire to create something new or improve on what’s already there, we started playing around with materials and other types of footwear.
+A much smaller step, and more for fun and experiments than anything else, but through some creativity we have come up with some stuff that is pretty cool.
+Available on a slightly smaller scale than the rope shoes that we have been doing for well over a decade, these side projects are fun and handcrafted.
+They are available at times, and not available at others, and vary in materials and colors.
+Thanks for supporting our side projects as it keeps us mentally stable, or as mentally stable as can be expected…

-The sail flop......here is the essence of this project.
-Chris and his dads love for sailing come out in this project.
+Chris and his dad's love for sailing come out in this project.
+The essence of this project is expressed as this:

 those same sails that carried wind,